KwartengA/discount-specification-program/README.md

  ## CATEGORIES OF SPECIFICATION AND THEIR ASSOCIATED DISCOUNTS

   __Employees:__
-  These are the staff of the company and by virtue, are to obtain a discount of 5% of their total purchase.
+  These individuals are the staff of the company and by virtue, are to obtain a discount of 5% of their total purchase.

   __Customers__:
- These are users of the service
+ They are the active users of the service and are subdivided into two groups:

+ 1. Constant Customers:

+ 2.